headwindz/headwindz.run/articles/Make a simple custom EventEmitter.md

 }
 ```

 Note that here we compare the function reference with strict comparision when unbinding a function.
-Function in Javascript is compared by their reference, same as how objects comparision works.
+Function in JavaScript is compared by their reference, same as how objects comparision works.

 ```javascript
 function f1() {